Client Consent Form

 This document is intended to provide important information to you regarding your treatment.
 Please read the entire document carefully and be sure to ask your therapist any questions that you may have regarding its contents.

-All communications between you and your therapist will be held in strict confidence unless you provide written permission to release information about your treatment.
+All communications between you, your therapist, and your therapist’s supervisor and will be held in strict confidence unless you provide written permission to release information about your treatment.
 If you participate in marital or family therapy, your therapist will not disclose confidential information about your treatment unless all person(s) who participated in the treatment with you provide their written authorization to release.